Southampton F.C. Under-21s and Academy: Present structure

 In April 2015, a Southampton U21 side won the U21 Premier League Cup, defeating a Blackburn Rovers U21 side in the two-legged final at St Mary's Stadium in front of more than 12,000 fans.
 Goals from Ryan Seager and Sam Gallagher cancelled out a Matt Targett own goal to give Southampton a 2–1 victory after extra time to win the second edition of the cup.

 In September 2020, Southampton revamped their Under-23s programme to 'enhance the pathway into the first team for its younger players.'
 A 'structure and philosophical overhaul' saw the Under-23s side become a B team.
 The new B team will mirror the training programmes, coaching and style of play of the first team.
 Training and fixtures, where possible, will also be organised so it does not clash with the first team so the first team manager and coaches can watch the side train or play and also take part in coaching sessions.
 The side will still continue to participate in the same competitions as before the revamp.

 Under new club Director of Football Matt Crocker, individual player coaches have been brought-in to try and improve players coming through the academy.
 Lee Skyrme was appointed B team individual player coach in 2021, while Mikey Harris was appointed in the same role for the U18s in the same year.
 Harris was replaced in 2022 by Pete Haynes, with Harris having been promoted to U18 head coach.

-Under-21 team squad
+Under-21s

-Players (excluding scholars) who will qualify as Under-21 team players in season 2025–26 (i.e. born on or after 1 January 2005) and who are outside the first team squad.
+Players (excluding scholars) who will qualify as Under-21 team players in season 2026–27 (i.e. born on or after 1 January 2006) and who are outside the first team squad.